Kip Sabian: Various feuds (2019–2024)

-The Patriarchy / The Matriachy (2024–present)
+The Patriarchy / The Matriachy (2024–2026)

 Sabian began a feud with The Patriarchy's Nick Wayne after being confronted by him at the Blood & Guts special on 24 July.
 On the following Rampage, Sabian competed in the Royal Rampage match to determine the number one contender to Swerve Strickland's AEW World Championship at Grand Slam, eliminating Wayne before being thrown out by both Jay Lethal and Jeff Jarrett.
 On 16 August episode of Rampage, he lost to Wayne after being attacked by Killswitch.
 At All In's Zero Hour pre-show on 25 August, Sabian was on the winning side of a 16-man tag team match.
 On 20 September episode of Rampage, he lost a four-way match to Wayne, which also involved Lio Rush and Rocky Romero.
 Five days later, at Dynamite: Grand Slam, Sabian prevented Christian Cage from signing his AEW World Championship match contract.
 On the 23 October episode of Dynamite, Sabian turned heel after preventing Hook from attacking Cage.
 Two weeks later, Sabian officially joined The Patriarchy.

 After Christian and Wayne failed to win the AEW World Tag Team Championship from The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) at All In: Texas on July 12, 2025, Wayne and Sabian turned on Christian and attacked him, thus kicking him out of The Patriarchy.
 On the July 16 episode of Dynamite, The Patriachy was renamed to "The Matriachy".
 On August 24 at Forbidden Door, Sabian and Killswitch were defeated by Adam Copeland and Christian Cage.

+In July 2026, the Matriachy quietly disabnded as Sabian ceased appearing with Wayne who began performing as a singles wrestler.